Litigation & Disputes

 Temporary Moratorium (Geçici Mühlet)

-Upon receipt of a procedurally complete application, the Commercial Court grants a temporary moratorium of three months, extendable by an additional two months on the commissar's request.
+Upon receipt of a procedurally complete application, the Commercial Court grants a temporary moratorium of three months, extendable by up to two further months on the application of the debtor or the temporary commissar; where the debtor applies, the temporary commissar's opinion is taken first, and the total may not exceed five months (Article 287).
 The court simultaneously appoints a temporary commissar (geçici komiser) to supervise the debtor's management and to safeguard creditor interests.
-The moratorium imposes an automatic stay on all enforcement and bankruptcy proceedings: pending executions are suspended, no new enforcement may be commenced, and interim measures are limited to those expressly authorised by the court.
-Foreign creditors must register their claims promptly during this window — a missed deadline materially weakens voting position later in the process.
+The moratorium carries the effects of the definitive moratorium from day one: pending executions are suspended, no new enforcement may be commenced, and interim measures are limited to those expressly authorised by the court — subject to the two exceptions in Articles 294 and 295 set out below.
+Foreign creditors should identify their exposure and start monitoring the file in this window; the formal fifteen-day call to declare claims comes later, under Article 299, and a missed deadline materially weakens voting position further into the process.

 Definitive Moratorium (Kesin Mühlet)